kandadaboggu/jr.com-hpstr/_posts/2013-03-11-logs-mac-osx-server-edition.md

 2. Password (Password Service)
 3. Kerberos (now Heimdal vs. MIT Kerberos)

-You can read about Open Directory on Apple's man page [opnedirectoryd][opendirectoryd], or reference the [error codes][oderror] in Apple's developer section.
+You can read about Open Directory on Apple's man page [opnedirectoryd][opendirectoryd] ([man opendirectoryd](x-man-page://8/opendirectoryd)), or reference the [error codes][oderror] in Apple's developer section.
 There are some key troubleshooting steps I usually perform when trying to debug authentication issues:

 1.	```ping -c 4 ODM.IP.address``` (it should work)
 2.	```host ODM.IP.address``` (it should report back your server's fully qualified domain name)